 5.1.3.2.2.4 EMM-REGISTERED

-In the state EMM-REGISTERED an EMM context has been established and a default EPS bearer context has been activated in the UE.
+In the state EMM-REGISTERED an EMM context has been established.
+If EMM-REGISTERED without PDN connection is not supported by the UE or the MME, then additionally a default EPS bearer context has been activated in the UE.
 When the UE is in EMM-IDLE mode, the UE location is known to the MME with an accuracy of a list of tracking areas containing a certain number of tracking areas.
 When the UE is in EMM-CONNECTED mode, the UE location is known to the MME with an accuracy of a serving eNodeB.
 The UE may initiate sending and receiving user data and signalling information and reply to paging.
 Additionally, tracking area updating or combined tracking area updating procedure is performed (see subclause 5.5.3).

 ***** Next change *****